cabal-club/cabal-core/README.md

 {
   type: '"ban/add" or "ban/remove"',
   content: {
-    key: 'hex string key of the user to ban/unban (optional)',
+    key: 'hex string key of the user to ban/unban',
-    ip: 'string ip address of the user to ban/unban (optional)',
     channel: 'channel name as a string or "@" for cabal-wide' }
 }